CONCRETE COUNTERTOPS: Despite the Name, a Very Stylish Option

 3. Be sure to apply both colour and sealer to these test panels, since full surface treatment is necessary to create a realistic impression of what you’re in for.

-You should definitely take a look at a book called Concrete Countertops by Fu-Tung Cheng (Taunton Press).
+If you want to build your own counter, you should definitely take a look at a book called Concrete Countertops by Fu-Tung Cheng (Taunton Press).
 It’s a compilation of the wisdom gained during more than 15 years in the craft.
 Besides the technical tips offered, you’ll be amazed at the stunning and inspiring countertops that can be made with concrete.

 I hope you liked this article.
 Please consider helping me cover the cost of providing content like this.
 Click the “buy me a coffee” button below and it’ll take you to a fast, simple and safe way to help keep this website up and running.
 A big thank you to everyone helping out.